Open-Lab-Starter-Kit/OLSK-Small-3D-Printer/README.md

 Introduction
 --

 OLSK Small 3D Printer V1 is an open source desktop 3D printer with printing volume of 200 x 200 x 200 mm.
-Its rigid frame, fully composed of aluminum intelocked plates, and its robust linear rail system makes the machine very stable for printing, in addition to the ballscrew Z-axis ballscrew which contributes to its precision.
+Its rigid frame, fully composed of aluminum intelocked plates, and its robust linear rail system makes the machine very stable for printing, in addition to the ballscrew Z-axis ball screw which contributes to its precision.
 The adjustable and auto-leveling bed is heated and with good adhesion, covered with an non-sticking layer to facilitate the removal of the prints.
 The housing is enclosed to keep a higher temperature.
 It also features a touch screen, light and sound indicators and silent motion using trinamic drivers.

 <img src="media/OLSK Small 3DPrinter2_low-res.jpg" width="100%">